-Global Security Threats: Find out about the threat of global terrorism around the world.
+Global Security Threats: Find out about the threat of overseas conflict around the world.

-Find out about security threats around the world, from terrorism, serious crime and kidnap to natural disasters, overseas emergencies and cyber crime.
+Find out about security threats around the world, from terrorism, serious crime and kidnap to natural disasters, overseas emergencies and cybercrime.

 Global Security Threats

 Armed conflicts continue to rage around the world.
 There have been between 30-52 conflicts being fought at any one time in the last 20 years.
-Whether inter-state or intra-state they have had far reaching implications for the regions and the rest of the world alike.
+Whether inter-state or intra-state they have had far-reaching implications for the regions and the rest of the world alike.

 The dangers of armed conflict can not only be a major threat to people in the immediate and surrounding area, but it can also create weak governments and a poor security environment for other countries in the region, that terrorists can take advantage of and thrive in.

 Armed conflict continues to rage in many places around the world and has been continually waged in numerous parts of the world in some form without interval post both world wars, without exception.
-In this modern era there have been over two-hundred and eighty distinct armed conflicts around the globe, with ongoing conflicts in the past twenty years numbering between 30-52 at any one time.
+In this modern era, there have been over two hundred and eighty distinct armed conflicts around the globe, with ongoing conflicts in the past twenty years numbering between 30-52 at any one time.

-Since the end of the Cold War the number of major conflicts has been decreasing, post Cold War has been a period in which inter-state conflict has been significantly reduced, but intra-state violence symbolised by hatred and ethnic violence would be a new normal.
+Since the end of the Cold War, the number of major conflicts has been decreasing, post-Cold War has been a period in which inter-state conflict has been significantly reduced, but intra-state violence symbolised by hatred and ethnic violence would be a new normal.
 Irregular warfare, which includes insurgency, guerrilla warfare, and terrorism, became the dominant forms of armed conflict and violence, with the distinctions between sides and supporters becoming increasingly blurred.

-During this time there have been overlapping trends in armed conflict that have emerged.
+During this time there have been overlapping trends in armed conflict have emerged.
 The event that defines the conflicts and violence of the early 2000s was the 9/11 attacks on the United States.
 Armed violence was prevalent across the world, with Central African conflicts being an example, but 9/11 being an attack on a global superpower, produced a major response defining the major conflicts in the following years.

 The subsequent Global War on Terror (GWOT) led to the crushing of the Taliban in Afghanistan and Saddam Hussein and his army in Iraq.
 The war on terror against Al-Qaeda had a major impact on countries such as Iraq, Afghanistan and Pakistan.
 It also had an effect on the credibility of the United States and their allies' ability to demonstrate that an invasion of Afghanistan and Iraq and subsequent occupation, with an aim to rebuild these nations, would be possible and beneficial for each nation involved.

 There have been several trends that have persisted after the beginning of 'the war on terror'.
-After Al-Qaeda was seen to be sufficiently dismantled, a number of offshoots, or ‘franchises’ established themselves, one of which was in Iraq and would develop into the Islamic State of Syria and Iraq (ISIS).
+After Al-Qaeda was seen to be sufficiently dismantled, a number of offshoots or ‘franchises’ established themselves, one of which was in Iraq and would develop into the Islamic State of Syria and Iraq (ISIS).
 As of 2014, ISIS had become the primary focus of the terror wars, effectively becoming an insurgency and at the same time influencing terrorist attacks in the United States and Europe over this time.

-Other trends include the ‘Arab Spring’, that has reached across the Arab world and has seen disastrous conflicts like Libya, Yemen and Syria take place and descend into civil war, setting the conditions for the rise of the Islamic State insurgency in Syria and Iraq.
-In many cases the causes were localised and in the case of Iraq and Syria there are also roots in the occupation of Iraq had an effect.
-The uprisings and protests that began in 2010 came about through the demands of the peoples of each country for better governance, better human rights and quality of life.
-As the vast majority of outcomes after revolution and uprisings, the response by these governments were varied from small concessions to harsh repression, with only Tunisia moving towards democratic governance.
+Other trends include the ‘Arab Spring’, which has reached across the Arab world and has seen disastrous conflicts like Libya, Yemen and Syria take place and descend into civil war, setting the conditions for the rise of the Islamic State insurgency in Syria and Iraq.
+In many cases, the causes were localised and in the case of Iraq and Syria, there are also roots in the occupation of Iraq that had an effect.
+The uprisings and protests that began in 2010 came about through the demands of the people of each country for better governance, better human rights and quality of life.
+As the vast majority of outcomes after revolution and uprisings, the response by these governments varied from small concessions to harsh repression, with only Tunisia moving towards democratic governance.
 The Islamic State insurgency forms only one part of the Syrian civil war and is but one part of the social and political problems besetting Iraq, but their assumption of the role of global jihad and threat to Iraq has ensured western military involvement.

-While in recent years there has been a surge in both numbers of conflicts and the severity of war.
+While in recent years there has been a surge in both the number of conflicts and the severity of war.
 This surge has now ended and has been replaced by a downward trend in conflict.
 However, this trend does not suggest it will continue as there are a number of particular countries and regions that have the potential to slip into open armed conflict at any time, which include tensions between countries with large military forces such as Iran.

-The causes of armed conflict can be numerous and the conditions, pre-war can differ significantly, they can be slow to manifest, or war can rapidly ensue catching many off guard, including foreign governments and intelligence agencies.
+The causes of armed conflict can be numerous and the conditions, of pre-war, can differ significantly, they can be slow to manifest, or war can rapidly ensue catching many off guard, including foreign governments and intelligence agencies.
 Wars often also have cultural dimensions related to ethnicity or religion, but there are invariably underlying economic causes too.
 Major root causes include political, economic, and social inequalities; extreme poverty; economic stagnation; poor government; high unemployment; environmental degradation; and individual economic incentives to fight between groups predisposed to conflict.

-Reducing the likelihood of wars is extremely difficult, as good intensions often lead to undesirable outcomes, but it is essential to clearly identify the fundamental problems and motives involved, without participating nations being swayed by opposing groups (either wrongly backing unknown groups financially or militarily) or being blinded by incorrect predisposed beliefs, without fully understanding the situation or history of the tensions causing the conflict.
+Reducing the likelihood of wars is extremely difficult, as good intentions often lead to undesirable outcomes, but it is essential to clearly identify the fundamental problems and motives involved, without participating nations being swayed by opposing groups (either wrongly backing unknown groups financially or militarily) or being blinded by incorrect predisposed beliefs, without fully understanding the situation or history of the tensions causing the conflict.

-The evidence of the root causes of conflict suggests some policy responses can be adopted to reduce the likelihood of future war.
+The evidence of the root causes of conflict, suggests some policy responses can be adopted to reduce the likelihood of future war.
 The promotion of inclusive development; reduction of inequalities between groups, tackling unemployment and via national and international sanctions and incentives in these areas, may reduce incentives to take to violence.
 Many groups of people who fight perceive themselves as belonging to a common culture (ethnic or religious), and part of the reason that they are fighting may be to maintain their cultural autonomy or because of ethnic or religious tensions and differences.
 There may also be important underlying economic and political factors that can play a major or minor role, but nonetheless must not be ignored.

 The dangers of armed conflict can not only be a major threat to people in the immediate and surrounding area, but it can also create weak governments and a poor security environment in the region that terrorists thrive in.
 This can not only affect the conflict zone but also the surrounding area, region and the rest of the world’s security.
-The dangers of armed conflict to the population, whether state on state war, or civil conflicts between violent groups, within these areas are self-evident.
-The risks to individuals travelling to or from conflict zones, or are travelling near to existing conflicts or developing clashes, are also significant but are extremely difficult to evaluate, which is of great concern for governments, organisations and individual foreign nationals that work or travel around the globe.
+The dangers of armed conflict to the population, whether state-on-state war or civil conflicts between violent groups, within these areas are self-evident.
+The risks to individuals travelling to or from conflict zones, or are travelling near existing conflicts or developing clashes, are also significant but are extremely difficult to evaluate, which is of great concern for governments, organisations and individual foreign nationals that work or travel around the globe.